ErwanBAILLON/GragasPunch/public/news/market-trends-energy-drinks.md

 ### Sustainable Sourcing and Production

 In addition to packaging, the sourcing of ingredients is also under scrutiny.
 Sustainable sourcing practices, such as supporting fair trade and using responsibly harvested materials, are becoming standard.
 Energy drink brands that prioritize these practices are not only meeting consumer expectations but also contributing positively to global sustainability efforts.
+This aligns with our commitment to ethical sourcing and sustainable production at Grasapunch.
+All of our ingredients are sourced responsibly, ensuring minimal environmental impact.
+The Arasgrasa extract used in our new energy drink is harvested sustainably, supporting local communities and preserving biodiversity.

 ## Diverse Flavor Profiles